Jaseci-Labs/jaseci/docs/docs/docs/development/operations/info_and_context.md

 }
 ```

-After executing the command above, you will observe that the `context` command displays variables such as name, result, and favourite quote, while the `info` command displays all the information related to the node.
+After executing the command above, you will observe that the `context` command displays variables such as name, result, and favorite quote, while the `info` command displays all the information related to the node.